andywer/srv/README.md

 What if we were to write [express](https://github.com/expressjs/express) from scratch in 2019...

-Would we use async functions and promises? - Definitely.<br />
-Would we make it more functional? - I think so.<br />
-With TypeScript in mind? - Of course.<br />
+*Would we use async functions and promises?* - Definitely. *Would we make it more functional?* - Pretty sure. *With TypeScript in mind?* - Of course.

 Well, here we go!